ooples/pine_script_docs/source/concepts/Alerts.rst

 (*script alerts* triggering on *alert() function calls*, and *alertcondition() alerts*) require specific Pine Script™ code to be present in a script to create an *alert event* before script users can create alerts from them using the charts UI.
-Additionally, while script users can create *script alerts* triggering on *order fill events* from the charts UI on any strategy loaded on their chart, Pine Script™ coders can specify explicit order fill alert messages in their script for each type of order filled by the broker emulator.
+Additionally, while script users can create *script alerts* triggering on *order fill events* from the charts UI on any strategy loaded on their chart, Pine Script™ programmers can specify explicit order fill alert messages in their script for each type of order filled by the broker emulator.

 This page covers the different ways Pine Script™ programmers can code their scripts to create alert events from which script users will in turn be able to create alerts from the charts UI.